gghill/gghill/README.md

 When I'm staring at GitHub, I'm probably wishing I was diving 🐡, skiing ⛷️, or mountain biking 🚵‍

-📖 I'm currently reading Oryx and Crake by Margaret Atwood
+📖 I'm currently reading MaddAddam by Margaret Atwood

-👾 I'm currently playing Northgard and Destiny 2
+👾 I'm currently playing Magic the Gathering

 🎧 I'm currently listening to ...